gabochi/ANSIedad/README.md

 t | 179
 ```

-This three basic bitwise operators will spice up your expression.
+These three basic bitwise operators will spice up your expression.
 [Here](https://en.wikipedia.org/wiki/Bitwise_operation#Bitwise_operators) you have an exhaustive and very useful explanation with graphic representation.
 But, for the spirit of computation, let's brief anyway:

 ##### **AND**
 ###### = 1 if *both* compared bits are 1:

 1010
+&
 0110
-&
+=
 0010

 `10 & 6 = 2`